 After breaking through the top of the chimney I could clearly see that we weren’t through the cliff band just yet.
-The only option at this point was traversing some more broken terrain towards a promising looking scree ramp that would hopefully brake through the bands to the north of our position – on the west face just like we’d suspected might happen.
+The only option at this point was traversing some more broken terrain towards a promising looking scree ramp that would hopefully break through the cliffs to the north of our position – on the west face just like we’d suspected might happen.
 There were a few more nervous moments while we traversed large, blocky terrain but as the upper part of scree gully finally came into view we could breathe a huge sigh of relief!
 We were actually going to get through the darn cliff band!
-FINALLY.
-There wasn’t a ton of room, but the scree ramp led nicely up through the steep rock and we found ourselves at a large patch of snow / glacier leading up towards the summit.
+Finally.
+There wasn’t a ton of room, but the scree ramp led nicely up through the steep rock and we found ourselves at a large patch of snow leading up towards the summit.
 I took a quick glance at my GPS and was a bit dismayed to find that we were still 1.5km from the top, but at least the terrain looked very non-technical from here.
 We just needed the energy to trudge up the rest of the dang mountain.

 Phil led the way slowly up to the 10,033 foot apex of Breaker Mountain.
 It was a bit depressing to realize how slowly we were moving for the final 1km but finally, after 7.5 hours of hard hiking and scrambling from the parking lot we were standing on the summit!
 It was a great feeling to realize that with very little beta (none from a summer ascent) we had managed to find a route up this peak.
 The views in every direction were stunning and included everything from the Wapta Icefield to the south to the Mummery and Freshfield Icefields to the west, to the Lyell and even Columbia Icefields to the north.
 Recondite and Willingdon were visible to the east.
 Even though the western flanks of Breaker looked to be fairly easy to ascend – accessing these slopes would require some pretty remote terrain and would still not be easy – certainly not a day trip from Calgary!
 With the Blaeberry Road being out of commission that approach (from BC) would not work and approaching via the Howse Pass decommissioned trail would be ‘interesting’ to say the least.